Karlo Nograles

-Karlo Alexei Bendigo Nograles (born September 3, 1976) is a Filipino lawyer and politician serving as the Chairperson of the Civil Service Commission since March 4, 2022.
+Karlo Alexei Bendigo Nograles (born September 3, 1976) is a Filipino lawyer and politician who served as the Chairperson of the Civil Service Commission from March 4, 2022 to October 7, 2024.
 He was previously the Cabinet Secretary (2018–2022) and acting Presidential Spokesperson (2021–2022) in the Duterte administration.
 He was also the co-chair and spokesperson of the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID) in the Philippine government's response to the COVID-19 pandemic and chairman of the government's Inter-Agency Task Force on Zero Hunger.
 He was the representative of Davao City's 1st district from 2010 to 2018.

-He is an advocate of Education for All, a global movement that supports farmers and agriculture-related programs and gives more opportunities to provinces.
 In the 2016 Philippine presidential elections, Nograles was among those who encouraged then-Davao City Mayor Rodrigo Duterte to run for president.
 He was a member of the National Unity Party (NUP) before joining PDP–Laban in 2017.

 Early life and education

-Karlo Nograles was born on September 3, 1976, in Davao City to Prospero Nograles, a lawyer who would later become a Speaker of the House of Representatives, and Rhodora Burgos Bendigo Nograles.
+Karlo Alexei Bendigo Nograles was born on September 3, 1976, in Davao City to Prospero Nograles, a lawyer who would later become a Speaker of the House of Representatives, and Rhodora Burgos Bendigo Nograles.
 He has three siblings.

 Nograles attended grade school in Ateneo de Davao University from 1983 to 1989, where he graduated valedictorian of his class.
 In high school, he was admitted to the Philippine Science High School Main Campus, graduating in 1993 and receiving a C.A.T.
 Leadership Award.
 He proceeded to the Ateneo de Manila University for college, graduating in 1997 with a Bachelor of Science in Management Engineering degree.
 He finished his Juris Doctor degree in 2003 at the Ateneo de Manila Law School.

 Political career

+Congress

 Nograles' career in politics began when he served as the Chief-of-Staff of his father who was then serving as the member of the House of Representatives.
 In 2010, he was elected as the representative of the 1st district of Davao City.
 He ran again in the 2013 elections and successfully won another term.
 In his second term as representative, he served as the Chairman of the House Committee on Labor and Employment.